compensation for products you purchase. Read our full Affiliate Disclosure here.

 Additionally, they offered to reach out to our son and, if he was open to the idea, coach him and provide some networking opportunities in order for him to make some solid next steps.
 The ball's in his court now, but the folks at Praxis are clearly doing their best to make things right.

-While I, of course, wish things had ended better for our son, I, too, learned a great deal from this experience, and this was a valuable life lesson for us all.
+While I, of course, wish things had ended better for our son, I, too, learned a great deal from this experience.
+Let me share some of those valuable life lessons with you...

 Our takeaways from the alternative-to-college experience